kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Weather</summary>
     The knowledge of weather phenomena, including magical ones, and the skill to determine future weather events with marked accuracy, allowing for instance when and where a storm will occur, as well as its severity and length.
-You have Expertise on checks to recall lore about weather phenomena.
+You have <b>Expertise</b> on checks to recall lore about weather phenomena.
   </details>
   </div>
 </details>

 <details>
-  <summary>Knowledge (other) (Group)</summary>
+  <summary>Knowledge (other) (<b>Group</b>)</summary>
   <div markdown="1">
   You are educated in a field of study not covered by other Knowledge skills.
 In addition you have Synergy (Speechcraft) when interacting with other sages in your field.
   </div>